SahneeDEV/sahnee-bot/README.md

 * `BotSettings:IconUrl` - The icon of the bot used in messages.
 * `BotSettings:Url` - The homepage the bot links to.
 * `BotSettings:WarningRolePrefix` - The default prefix for warning roles of servers that have not configured their own.
+* `BotSettings:WarningRoleColor` - The default color for warning roles on a server.
 * `BotSettings:SupportServer` - A link to the support page for the bot.
 * `BotSettings:Changelog` - The path to the changelog file on disk.
 Will be scanned for a new version of bot startup.
 * `BotSettings:ErrorWebhookUrl` - A webhook errors will be sent to.